archivesspace/tech-docs/ASTRO/src/content/docs/about/authoring.md

 ## Image files

-All local image files should go in the `src/images` directory, located at the root of this project.
+All internal image files used in Tech Docs content should go in the `src/images` directory, located at the root of this project.

 ## Writing conventions

 - Plugins, not plug-ins
 - Titles are sentence-case ("Application monitoring with New Relic")
-- Titles prefer '-ing' verb forms ("Using MySQL", "Serving over HTTPS")
+- Page titles prefer '-ing' verb forms ("Using MySQL", "Serving over HTTPS")